 Emily completed her AHRC-funded doctorate in musicology at Oxford University in 2016, supervised by Daniel Grimley.
 She also has an MSt in Music (distinction) from Oxford, and a BA in Music and Drama from the University of Manchester.
 From 2012 to 2013 she held a DAAD visiting fellowship at the Freie Universität in Berlin, and in 2014 she was a Kluge Fellow at the Library of Congress.

 Emily’s current book project, The Symphony in 1933, uses a transnational frame to explore the genre in Germany, France, and the US, at a time when politics challenged the genre’s Enlightenment narratives of self-determining subjectivity.
-Her postdoctoral research, ‘Music, Technologies, and Modern Selfhood: Austro-German Exile in the US, 1930-45′, is funded by a European Commission Marie Skłodowska-Curie Fellowship; her latest work, on diaspora and exile communities in New York 1935-41, is funded by a British Academy postdoctoral fellowship.
+Her postdoctoral research project, ‘Music, Technologies, and Modern Selfhood: Austro-German Exile in the US, 1930-45′, was funded by a European Commission Marie Skłodowska-Curie Fellowship; her latest work, on diaspora and exile communities in New York 1935-41, is funded by a British Academy postdoctoral fellowship.

 J.P.E.
 Harper-Scott is Professor of Music History and Theory at Royal Holloway, University of London.

 He has published extensively on music of the nineteenth and twentieth centuries, with a particular focus on twentieth-century British music and theories of musical modernism.
 His sixth book, Ideology in Britten’s Operas, was published by Cambridge University Press in 2018.

 Anne C. Shreffler is Professor of Music at Harvard University.